auth0/docs/articles/identity-labs/03-mobile-native-app/exercise-02.md

 2. Follow steps 1-3 on [this page](/identity-labs/02-calling-an-api/exercise-02) to create an API in Auth0.

-3. Create a copy of the `.env` file in the same directory as above with `cp .env-sample .env`, change the `ISSUER_BASE_URL` value to include your tenant name, and save the file.
+3. Create a copy of the `.env` file in the same directory as above, change the `ISSUER_BASE_URL` value to include your tenant name, and save the file.

 4. Back in the terminal, run `npm start`.